Zoo Miami: Exhibits and animals

 There are five main exhibit sections in the zoo: Florida: Mission Everglades, Asia, Africa, Amazon and Beyond, and Australia.
 The zoo's main entry includes an entryway canopy structure, conjoining ticket booths and gift shop, and an adjacent American flamingo exhibit.
 At the junction of the zoo's main pathways, is the Conservation Action Center, an indoor pavilion featuring interactive exhibits themed to conservation and wildlife preservation.
 The property includes a large lake, called Lake Iguana.
-Zoo Miami is characterised by large cageless, moated exhibits.
+Zoo Miami is characterized by large cage-less, moated exhibits.

 From 1984 until 2022, an air-conditioned monorail system traveled around the zoo's premises, providing both an aerial view of the zoo and a convenient way to move between sections.
 The monorail system had four stations throughout the zoo.
 Narrated tram rides and guided tours were given daily.
 The monorail was decommissioned due to unaffordable maintenance costs.
 There were 5 trains in total, 3 of which were formerly used for the New Orleans World's Fair.
 One train was decommissioned in 1987 so that it could be used for parts for the others, as the manufacturer ceased business.

 Florida: Mission Everglades

 The Florida: Mission Everglades exhibit features native fauna and flora species found in Florida, particularly from the state's Everglades region.
-Species displayed include American alligators, American crocodiles, North American river otters, American black bears, Florida panthers, bald eagles, brown pelicans and roseate spoonbills.
+Species displayed include American alligators, American crocodiles, North American river otters, bobcats, American black bears, Florida panthers, raccoons, gray foxes, bald eagles, American white pelicans, and roseate spoonbills.
 The $33 million project features Lostman's River Ride, a gentle airboat ride attraction.

 Asia

-The zoo's Asian exhibit features dozens of animals such as Bornean orangutans, Asian elephants, Indian rhinoceros, Sumatran tigers, gaur, Arabian oryx, Bactrian camels, dromedary camels, Malayan tapirs, dhole, sloth bears, clouded leopards, northern white-cheeked gibbons, siamang, Asian small-clawed otters as well as a variety of Asian birds.
-The multi-leveled Asian Riverlife Experience replicates the appearance of an Asian river brook.
-Zoo Miami is only one of two zoos in the United States to display a pair of black-necked storks.
-Several species not native to Asia are also found in this area like lions, African painted dogs, spotted hyenas, addax, sable antelope, mongoose lemur and Cuban crocodiles.
+The zoo's Asian exhibit features dozens of animals such as Bornean orangutans, Asian elephants, Indian rhinoceros, Sumatran tigers, a gaur, bantengs, lowland anoas, Arabian oryx, Bactrian camels, Malayan tapirs, sloth bears, northern white-cheeked gibbons, Komodo dragons, as well as a variety of Asian birds.
+The now-defunct Asian River Life Experience replicated the appearance of an Asian river brook.
+Until 2023, Zoo Miami was only one of two zoos in the United States to display a pair of black-necked storks.
+Several species not native to Asia are also found in this area like African painted dogs, spotted hyenas, okapis, addax, sable antelopes, addra gazelles, black crowned cranes, and Cuban crocodiles.

+The American Banker's Family Aviary, Wings of Asia is a walkthrough aviary that's home to approximately 85 species of birds.